yoyoduan/yoyoduan.github.io/_posts/2025-06-19-learning-kubernetes-by-building-a-personal-blog-site-part1.md

 My first blog!
 ```

-> The block at the top (`---`) is called **front matter**.
+> 📝 The block at the top (`---`) is called **front matter**.
 It tells Jekyll about the post’s metadata, like the title and date.
 It won’t appear on the page, but Jekyll needs it to build the post properly.

+> ⚠️ The Markdown file name must follow the format `YEAR-MONTH-DAY-title.md`, or the post will not appear on the site.
+Also, if the date is set in the future, the post will not show up until that date arrives.

 Now refresh your browser — you should see the new post on the homepage.
 Click it to read your content!